Terry Corbell, The Biz Coach

 Facebook is well-known for its privacy and security issues.
 I’ve written multiple articles about social media and how it can harm businesses, especially when employees are not trained about using it on your company’s computers.

-Consider two headlines: What Happens When Facebook Trumps Your Brand Site?” and “The Top Five Brands on Facebook.”
+Consider the two headlines: What Happens When Facebook Trumps Your Brand Site?” and “The Top Five Brands on Facebook.”

-First, so what happens when Facebook becomes more relevant than your Web site? “…the social network has quietly become something else: the biggest relationship-marketing provider for many brands,” writes Jack Neff.
+“…the social network has quietly become something else: the biggest relationship-marketing provider for many brands,” wrote Jack Neff.

 The danger is that all these people are identified with social media, which is owned by Facebook.
-Brands will have to pay to advertise on their own Facebook pages, and Facebook collects all the revenue.
+Brands have to pay to advertise on their own Facebook pages, and Facebook collects all the revenue.

 Starbucks may be one of the rare companies to have a strong Facebook and Web site presence.

 “According to new research from ExactTarget and CoTweet, it’s pretty simple: coupons and free stuff,” he explains.
+He reported the top five: Oreo, Walmart, Victoria’s Secret, iTunes and Dove.

-So, it’s imperative protect your brand by not cannibalizing it to the extent that it has less power than Facebook.
 Use the necessary due diligence in strategies to use Facebook to drive traffic to your Web site.
 Or, you’ll pay the price.

 From the Coach’s Corner, here are related articles on promoting your Web site: